ShopBonsai/docs/docs/api/orders/orders-error-responses.md

 We will return multiple errors if multiple errors are encountered.
 However, most of the time, only one error will be returned.

-The errors will also depend on the `paymentMethod` provided.
+Payment-related errors will also depend on the `paymentMethod` provided.

 ## Generic Errors